How to Experience the South O Walkabout

 “I think that people talk about the walking communities of the future.
 I believe, with a little effort and minor updates, our communities are walk-able now.
 Residents and visitors, collectively, are the walkers.
 I live and own a business in South Oceanside so I’m driven and inspired to make South O vibrant and alive at night because that’s what I enjoy and think others might enjoy also… I wanted to create an evening event that provided an opportunity for everyone to enjoy South O while discovering all the small businesses that are creating such a special place for us to live.”

-The interactive and intimate shopping experience that is the South O Walkabout takes place every second Wednesday of the month from 5-8pm until the end of 2017.
+The interactive and intimate shopping experience that is the South O Walkabout takes place every quarter on the second Wednesday of the month from 5-8pm.
 Be sure to always check our Event Calendar for updates on the walkabouts, and all other events in and around Oceanside.